retkowsky/image-classification-azure-custom-vision/README.md

 ## 📋 Overview

-Azure Custom Vision is a cognitive service that allows you to build custom image classifiers.
+Azure Custom Vision is a Azure AI service that allows you to build custom image classifiers.
 This project provides end-to-end examples of:
 - Training a custom image classification model
 - Making predictions with the trained model
 - Best practices for working with Azure Custom Vision API